Type 26 frigate

-On 8 February 2019, Procurement Minister Carla Qualtrough announced that the Canadian government had awarded Lockheed Martin Canada a C$185 million contract to design a fleet of up to 15 warships based on the Type 26 (the Canadian Surface Combatant), with a total program cost of $60 billion.
+On 8 February 2019, the Canadian government awarded Lockheed Martin Canada a C$185 million contract to design a fleet of up to 15 warships based on the Type 26 (the Canadian Surface Combatant), with a total program cost of $60 billion.
 The amount of the contract will increase as the design work increases.
-The initial design contract is with Irving Shipbuilding of Halifax.
+The initial design contract is with Irving Shipbuilding of Halifax, Nova Scotia.

+On 31 August 2025, the Norwegian government confirmed plans to acquire at least 5 Type 26 frigates in a deal worth £10 billion.